-In ed-policy lingo, factors that can be directly changed with focus or investment are known as "inputs."
+In ed-policy lingo, factors that can be directly changed with focus or investment are known as inputs.

-In ed-policy lingo, factors that can be directly changed with focus or investment – such as access to health care, parent involvement, nutrition, exercise and the like.
+In ed-policy lingo, factors that can be directly changed with focus or investment are known as inputs.
+Examples of inputs include access to healthcare, parent involvement, nutrition, exercise and the like.

 Search all lesson and blog content here.